An Interview with Java Developer Steve Nagle

 SN: I’m a Java Developer at HCSC (BlueCross BlueShield of IL, MT, NM, OK, and TX).
 I recently started here, and it’s back to the firehose again because the education never ends for a developer!
 The work is really high-level and challenging, so every day brings new problems to solve.

-SD: What do feel has been the most valuable Skill Distillery lesson or “trick” that you use on the job?
+SD: What do you feel has been the most valuable Skill Distillery lesson or “trick” that you use on the job?

 SN: I think it’s definitely more of a skill than a trick, and I don’t think it’s anything related to coding.
 It’s really just more of the mindset that I picked up at SD, which is that there are a lot of solutions to every problem, but some are better than others and good developers always keep learning to get better at figuring that out.